sudo12-3/DAA_A1/README.md

 *Individual Contributions*

-C++ Implementation of tomita -
+C++ Implementation of tomita - Sriharish and Vishwas

-C++ Implementation of Chiba_arboricity -
+C++ Implementation of Chiba_arboricity - Parth Mehta and Sriharish

-C++ Implementation of ELS -
+C++ Implementation of ELS - Akhilesh and Vinith

-Integrating the algorithms with the datsets -
+Integrating the algorithms with the datsets - Parth and Vishwas

-Making the final report -
+Making the final report - Akhilesh and Vinith

-Creation of GitHub repository -
+Creation of GitHub repository - Everyone